mkicjn/c2kanren/README.md

 Language-wise, it's arguably closer in spirit to Scheme than to say, Common Lisp, for a variety of reasons.
 (Hence why .gitattributes overrides the language to Scheme - have to pick something, right?)
 However, it does inherit some features both syntactically and semantically from CL, so I use the term "Lisp" simply for generality's sake.
-In a nutshell, the implementation here is as if you took a basic Scheme, renamed things to look more like CL, and compromised in CL's favor on the treatment of NIL.
+In a nutshell, the implementation here is as if you took a basic Scheme, renamed things to look more like CL, and compromised on the treatment of NIL.

 Here's a more intensive breakdown of the language from the programmer's perspective:
 * Lisp-1 namespacing (single namespace for both variables and functions)